How to say then in Italian?

 We went to the cinema and then home.

-But this is not obligatory, since if we use the word poi, we know we’re talking about an event that happened after another event.
+But this is not mandatory because if we use the word poi, we know we’re talking about an event that happened after another event.

 Roberta andrà in Portogallo e poi in Spagna.